 Responsive Web Design (RWD) – The Long Term Solution

 Creating a website version each for different resolutions is not the best way to make your website mobile ready.
 This will become an unmanageable and a daunting task.
-RWD is a whole new way of thinking about design over and beyond the adjustable screen resolutions with automatic resizable images.
+RWD is a whole new way of thinking about design over and beyond the adjustable screen resolutions with automatically resizable images.
 With RWD using CSS3 and media queries you can have a single page that will perfectly display the content and images on diverse screen sizes with high resolution.
 By detecting the user’s screen size which includes validation of screen height, width, resolution and other variables the corresponding CSS3 is applied allowing flexibility of a page in accordance with the user’s device.
 With some changes to your website style, you can make your site compatible with all kinds of smartphones.

 Why Target Mobile Users?

-It is logical to wonder why one would want to invest more money now in expensive RWD.
+It is logical to wonder why one would want to invest more money now inexpensive RWD.
 You will be amazed by the fact that the global internet usage through mobile devices is doubling year after year.
 This year the mobile browsing has increased by 10.01%.
 Even though the mobile usage seems to be just about 10%, but the rate of this growth is outstanding.
 With this kind of increase in the mobile usage for online browsing, it means that now people are using these devices to do online shopping as well.
 You will have to eventually keep up with this pace and make your website compatible with mobile devices.
 This will give you the edge to be the spearhead in the market and attract more leads and grow your business drastically.

 As per a recent research, customers who end up with not so good experience with a website while browsing in their mobile will not prefer to do business with them again and 40 percent will turn to their competitor website.
-Let your website NOT be the one to lose out on business due to incompatible website.
+Let your website NOT be the one to lose out on business due to an incompatible website.

 You can get started on knowing how your site looks like when you view it from a mobile device.
 There are many online tools that give you this ability for free.
 This will give you a good idea of what looks good and what doesn’t fit for a mobile phone.
 You can use this site to find out how your website looks on a smartphone.
 You can test your site for any broken links and you can also see the aesthetics of your site and find out how it looks on the mobile.
 You will also realize if the content and the graphics used are skewed or not.
 Here are some of the questions you can answer to find out if your site is mobile ready.